judsonlmoore/judsonlmoore.com/_posts/travel/destinations/denmark/2017-10-19-bike-tour-copenhagen.markdown

 Should I return to Copenhagen I will certainly take the time to pay a visit to the museum.
 The collection of nearly 9,000 paintings and sculptures, 240,000 works of art on paper, and 2,600+ plaster casts of figures from ancient times will be enough to keep me busy, especially if I find myself in Copenhagen on a rainy day.

-{% cloudinary /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-townhomes-min.jpg alt="Town homes along the water in Copenhagen" %}
+{% cloudinary post-image /assets/images/2017/10/trivago-on-tour-2017-copenhagen-bike-ride-townhomes-min.jpg alt="Town homes along the water in Copenhagen" %}

 ## The Queen's Residence - Christian IX's Palace